bgantick/libertyjs-starter-2017/README.md

 # vue-libertyjs

-> An introduction to Vue.js
+> An introduction to Vue.js workshop for LibertyJS 2017.
+For demonstration purposes only.
+This repo is not maintained.

 ## Build Setup